 Fund Goal and Approach

-The fund employs a buy-and-hold investment strategy, which is an investment strategy characterized by a low portfolio turnover rate, which helps reduce the fund's trading costs and minimizes tax liability by limiting the distribution of capital gains.
+The fund employs a "buy-and-hold" investment strategy, which generally has resulted in an annual portfolio turnover rate of 15%.
+A low portfolio turnover rate helps reduce the fund's trading costs and minimizes tax liability by limiting the distribution of capital gains.

 Equity funds are subject generally to market, market sector, market liquidity, issuer, and investment style risks, among other factors, to varying degrees, all of which are more fully described in the fund's prospectus.